tanis2000/Curse-of-Strahd-Reloaded/Atto III - La Terra Spezzata/Arco P - Il Colpo a Ravenloft.md

 <p><strong><em>Regeneration.</em></strong> Volenta regains 10 hit points at the start of her turn if she has at least 1 hit point and isn't in sunlight or running water.
 If Volenta takes radiant damage or damage from holy water, this trait doesn't function at the start of her next turn.</p>
 <p><strong><em>Spider Climb.</em></strong> Volenta can climb difficult surfaces, including upside down on ceilings, without needing to make an ability check.</p>
 <p><strong><em>Sunlight Hypersensitivity.</em></strong> While in sunlight, Volenta takes 20 radiant damage at the start of her turn, and she has disadvantage on attack rolls and ability checks.</p>
+<strong><em>Bloodlust Frenzy.</em></strong> When Volenta is reduced to 0 hit points, her statistics are instantly replaced by the statistics of her Frenzied Spawn form.
+Her initiative count doesn't change.
+Excess damage doesn't carry over to her new form, but she retains any conditions she had in her previous form.
 <h3>Actions</h3>
 <p><strong><em>Multiattack.</em></strong> Volenta uses <strong><em>hail of daggers</em></strong> twice, or <strong><em>hail of daggers</em></strong> once and either <strong><em>thunderstone</em></strong> or <strong><em>froststar</em></strong>.</p>
 <p><strong><em>Hail of Daggers.</em></strong> <em>Ranged Weapon Attack:</em> +7 to hit, range 15 ft., one target. <em>Hit:</em> 9 (2d4 + 4) piercing damage plus 7 (2d6) poison damage.</p>